Position: Tensor Networks are a Valuable Asset for Green AI: Applications of Tensor Networks to AI

 where $f(\x\mid\w)$ is a nonlinear function parameterized by the weights $\w$.
-To apply TNs, $f(\x\mid\w)$ is parametrized with low-rank TNs.
-In this section, we will describe two models of $f(\x\mid\w)$ parametrized by low-rank TNs: a kernel machine and a neural network.
-For these two examples, we quantify efficiency gains obtained by logarithmic compression.
+To incorporate TNs, $f(\x\mid\w)$ is parametrized with low-rank TNs.
+We will explore two specific implementations of this parametrization: a kernel machine and a NN.
+In discussing these models, we will highlight efficiency improvements and the associated changes in accuracy as documented in the literature, demonstrating how TNs enhance the efficiency of AI algorithms.
+The insights gained from these examples showcase the practical efficacy of TNs in advancing sustainable AI and underscore their potential for broader application across various AI domains.

-The fundamental insights taken from these specific examples illustrate the principle of how TNs make AI algorithms more efficient.
-Beyond that, the generalization of the examples enables to integrate TNs into a variety of AI applications.